singaround/songbook/songs/humane_society.md

   - lifeboats
   - shipwreck
   - historic_events
+  - musically_melancholy
 date: 2025-04-03T08:05:12.000Z
+description: >-
-description: This modern ballad tells the harrowing true story of the wreck of the City of Columbus, a luxury passenger steamer that ran aground on Devil’s Bridge off Gay Head (now Aquinnah), Martha’s Vineyard, on January 18, 1884.
+  This modern ballad tells the harrowing true story of the wreck of the City of Columbus, a luxury passenger steamer that ran aground on Devil’s Bridge off Gay Head (now Aquinnah), Martha’s Vineyard, on January 18, 1884.
 Of the 132 people on board, 103 perished.
   Dillon Bustin’s lyrics focus on the volunteer lifesavers of the Massachusetts Humane Society - specifically the Aquinnah Wampanoag men who launched their lifeboats to rescue the survivors.
   Before the US Coast Guard was established, "Humane Societies" were volunteer organizations that maintained lifeboats and stations along dangerous coasts.
 ---
 Come, listen to the news\
 Of the City of Columbus and her pleasure cruise\